SilasNiewierra/cvd-dashboard/README.md

 In addition, it shows the latest headlines about Covid-19.<br>
 Finally it displays these informations in a visual appealing way to easily understand the data.<br>

-Using Googles Firebase Hosting as well as heroku allows for a stable user experience
+Using Googles Firebase Hosting as well as Heroku allows for a stable user experience

 ## Test It